Coenzyme Q-10 (Ubiquinol)

 It’s well known that those on a Ketogenic Diet will sometimes develop high cholesterol.
 We have to stop thinking of “high cholesterol” as a dirty word.
 It’s the inflammation and oxidation that causes cholesterol to oxidize and form plaque.

-Glutathione is the master antioxidant, but it is unclear whether taking exogenous glutathione actually raises the body’s glutathione levels.
+Glutathione is the king of antioxidants, but it is unclear whether taking exogenous glutathione actually raises the body’s glutathione levels.
 Glutathione is poorly absorbed by the body according to the study.
-As you can see it’s also very expensive, so I didn’t include glutathione in my top 6 list of the best antioxidants.
+As you can see it’s also very expensive, so I didn’t include glutathione in my list of the best antioxidants.